gptilt/dorans/README.md

 * **Champion Experience (XP):** Functions to calculate champion level, XP gained from event, etc.

-Future additions may include utilities for gold calculation, damage analysis, and more.
+Future additions may include utilities for gold calculation, damage analysis, and more!

 ## Getting Started